logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 Another significant limitation of WFC is its computational cost.
 The algorithm involves frequent recalculation of possible states for each cell in the grid, particularly after every collapse, to ensure the constraints are maintained.
 As the size of the grid and the number of potential states increase, the computational demand grows exponentially.
 This makes WFC especially resource-intensive for larger grids or complex constraint sets, potentially slowing down generation times or requiring optimizations to remain practical for real-time applications.

-Today, we will demonstrate how to address these limitations by implementing a graph-based Wave Function Collapse (WFC) algorithm.
-This approach aims to mitigate the drawbacks of traditional WFC, such as computational inefficiency and challenges with global coherence, by leveraging graph structures to improve constraint management, enhance scalability, and reduce the need for brute-force resolution.
+# GBWFC Advantages

-# Graph Based WFC Advantages
+Today, we will demonstrate how to address the limitations of traditional Wave Function Collapse (WFC) by implementing a graph-based WFC (GBWFC) algorithm.
+This approach aims to overcome the common drawbacks of the traditional method, including computational inefficiency and issues with global coherence, by utilizing graph structures to improve constraint management, enhance scalability, and minimize the reliance on brute-force resolution.
+As a simple test case, we will apply our GBWFC implementation to generate Sudoku grids, which feature non-neighborhood constraints (such as rows, columns, and subgrids)—a challenge that would be difficult to address using the original WFC method.

-The first mentions of graph-based Wave Function Collapse (WFC) can be traced back to 2019 in scientific literature, as seen [here](https://scholar.google.ca/scholar?q=2019+graph+based+wfc&hl=fr&as_sdt=0&as_vis=1&oi=scholart).
-Since then, several articles have been published discussing the advantages of using graph-based WFC over the original pixel-based implementation.
+The first mentions of graph-based Wave Function Collapse (GBWFC) can be traced back to 2019 in scientific literature, as seen [here](https://scholar.google.ca/scholar?q=2019+graph+based+wfc&hl=fr&as_sdt=0&as_vis=1&oi=scholart).
+Since then, several articles have been published discussing the advantages of using GBWFC over the original pixel-based WFC implementation.

 This algorithm offers the following improvements over the traditional grid-based approach, directly addressing the limitations previously discussed: